IlluzyonistCode/IlluzyonistCode/README.md

-### 👋 Hi there, I'm [VitalijKo](https://github.com/VitalijKo) (or Corruptor)
+### 👋 Hi there, I'm [GLITCH](https://github.com/VitalijKo) (VitalijKo, Corruptor)

-🏠 I'm currently living at Saratov, Russia 🇷🇺. <br />
+🏠 I'm living at Saratov, Russia 🇷🇺. <br />
-👨‍💻 I'm currently studying at university. <br />
+👨‍💻 And studying at the Saratov State University. <br />
 🔭 I specialize in full-stack development. <br />
-💻 In general, I can do development in all areas of programming. <br />
+💻 In general, I can do development in all areas. <br />
+🎭 My other hobbies are writing, music and card tricks. <br />
-💖 My favorite area is web development. <br />
+💖 As well as evolving in Wolvesville. <br />
-🎨 I also do card tricks and music sometimes. <br />
-🔎 I love detective thrillers. <br />
-📔 And books and movies in that genre. <br />
+🔎 I love detective thrillers and books / movies in that genre. <br />
-🏐 My favorite sports: volleyball, table tennis, fitness. <br />
+🏐 My favorite sports: volleyball, table tennis, training at gym. <br />
 💼 I have obsessive-compulsive disorder. <br />
 📩 My email: *vitalijko4805go@gmail.com*. <br />